 Open Security Summit 2021: Using Teleport to Secure SSH and Kubernetes Access - Overview

-Teleport is a Certificate Authority and an Access Plane for your infrastructure.
+Teleport is a Certificate Authority and an Access Platform for your infrastructure.
 With Teleport you can:

 - Set up Single Sign-On and have one place to access your SSH servers, Kubernetes, Databases, and Web Apps.